Fritz Mauthner: Legacy

 While Mauthner's literary work can be considered forgotten, his philosophy of language resonated in the literature of the 20th century.
 Mauthner's influences can be found in the work of Jorge Luis Borges, Samuel Beckett and James Joyce.
-Today, Mauthner's philosophy is mainly received in relation to with Wittgenstein.
+Today, Mauthner's philosophy is mainly addressed in relation to Wittgenstein.

 Throughout his life, Mauthner himself was unhappy about the lack of response to his work.
 The lack of response, however, refers primarily to academic philosophy, which did not react to Mauthner.
 The Contributions to a Critique of Language sold well and were well reviewed in newspapers.

 Mathematician Felix Hausdorff, for example, wrote a positive review and communicated his enthusiasm in letters to Mauthner.
 Kühn lists forty to fifty reviews from 1901 that react to the publication Mauthner's Contributions.
 Gustav Landauer undertakes an early examination of Mauthner's philosophy in 1902 and writes the book Skepsis und Mystik that depicts Mauthner as a mystic.
 Hermann Häfker and Theodor Lessing were critical of Mauthner and accused him of confusion in his philosophical foundations.
 The first monograph on Mauthner was published in 1926 by Theodor Kappstein, which is regarded as an uncritical praise by Kühn.
 With the rise of Nazism, the engagement with the Jewish thinker ends abruptly and Mauthner becomes forgotten.

 It is, however, undisputed that Mauthner had been well known for his literary, journalistic and philosophical work.
 Two famous people in the history of philosophy bear witness to this: Karl Popper mentions in his autobiography some of the philosophy books in his father's library, and states Mauthner's Contributions as being there among the works of Descartes, Spinoza, Kant, Schopenhauer and others.
 The second mention, to which Mauthner credits the philosophical interest, comes from Ludwig Wittgenstein.
 Wittgenstein mentions Mauthner in the Tractatus, and although it is a delimiting remark, this mention can be understood as an expression of appreciation, since Wittgenstein mentions very few philosophers by name.

 Mauthner's concept of word superstition is discussed in the influential book The Meaning of Meaning by C. K. Ogden and I. A. Richards.
 The most influential reception in the English-speaking world comes from philosopher and writer Gershon Weiler, who published the first comprehensive English-language monograph on Mauthner, along with numerous essays.
 An intellectual biography is available in French.
-A modern German edition of Mauthner's works, including the Dictionary of Philosophy and the Contributions to a Critique of Language, was edited by German philosopher und literary scholar Ludger Lütkehaus.
+A modern German edition of Mauthner's works, including the Dictionary of Philosophy and the Contributions to a Critique of Language, was edited by German philosopher and literary scholar Ludger Lütkehaus.

 Mauthner's estate is preserved as the Fritz Mauthner Collection at the Center for Jewish History, Leo Baeck Institute New York.